Woman captive for decade hopes new TV role helps the missing

 CLEVELAND (AP) — A woman who escaped a home where she and two others were held captive for a decade is joining a Cleveland television station to bring attention to other missing-persons cases in a daily segment.

-Amanda Berry says she hopes the features on WJW-TV (http://bit.ly/2kF65UT ) help locate missing people and provide hope for those searching for them.
+As the new host of the segment on WJW-TV (http://bit.ly/2kF65UT ), Amanda Berry said she wants to help locate missing people and support their families.

-The segments will air on news broadcasts throughout the day.
-Berry will discuss a different missing-person case each day and talk about how viewers can help families of the missing and investigators searching for them.
+“When I was missing, the people who were looking for me never gave up,” she said.
+“My wish is that this segment will not only help find those who are missing but offer hope for the loved ones who are looking for them.”

-Berry, Gina DeJesus and Michelle Knight were abused by Ariel Castro before escaping his shuttered home in 2013.
-Berry also gave birth to Castro’s daughter.
+The segment will air on news broadcasts throughout the day.
+Berry, 30, will discuss details of a different northeastern Ohio missing-person case each day and talk about how viewers can help the families of the missing and the investigators searching for them.

 Most Read Stories